programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

      out_path

-If using multiple licenses, as with our corpus of 29 agreements, ensure that the export retains the folder structure, through the following export -
+If using multiple licences, as with our corpus of 29 agreements, ensure that the export retains the folder structure, through the following export -

      out_path = Path("red_flags_by_folder.xlsx")
      with pd.ExcelWriter(out_path, engine="openpyxl") as writer: